usarscotus/legal-directory/frcp/rule_4.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A)(i) deliver a copy of the summons and of the complaint to the United States attorney for the district where the action is brought—or to an assistant United States attorney or clerical employee whom the United States attorney designates in a writing filed with the court clerk—or

-(ii) send a copy of each by registered or certified mail to the civil-process clerk at the United States attorney's office;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) send a copy of each by registered or certified mail to the civil-process clerk at the United States attorney's office;

 &nbsp;&nbsp;&nbsp;&nbsp;(B) send a copy of each by registered or certified mail to the Attorney General of the United States at Washington, D.C.; and